A Beginner’s Guide To Etsy.

 - Attach a credit or debit card

 One of the funky things about Etsy (compared to eBay a least) is their preference for charging your credit card every month for your fees (listing fees, selling fees, shipping labels), rather than using PayPal.
 Therefore, you have to attach a credit card.

 Marketing your product

 After you’ve listed several items, start letting people know about your shop.
-Consider sending an email to all your friends and family, Post about it on Facebook, pin a few of your items.
-Also consider creating a Facebook page for your shop.
+Consider sending an email to all your friends and family, posting about it on Facebook, and pin a few of your items.
+Also, consider creating a Facebook page for your shop.

 In general, just get the word out and raise awareness of your shop.

 Shop on Etsy.
 This is one that I honestly haven’t utilized myself (yet), but shopping with your fellow Etsyers will create goodwill, and it’s a form of paying it forward.

 Favorite your favorite shops and items.
 Don’t just go randomly favoriting shops, but if you find one you like, that you think you’d like to come back to, heart it.
 I can’t speak for other people, but every time someone favorites me, I click on their profile and shop.
 Call me curious, but they’re certainly making at least one more person aware of their shop by favoriting.